 There are many ways of holding onto anger, with one of the more common ones being that of taking on the world’s suffering.
 You can remain angry indefinitely because there is little you can do about most of it.
 You can only make a difference in your own sphere of influence.
 Continuing to be upset about circumstances beyond your control, not only drains your energy, but if sustained, translates into unfavorable body chemistry with a much higher chance of developing a serious illness or disease.

-Taking on the world
+Taking on the world’s suffering

 “…… violence in nature is difficult for me, but human cruelty to others is incredibly upsetting.
 I have been this way since childhood.
 I am very sensitive and I almost do not feel at home on this planet.
 I feel wired and tired at the same time.”

-Finding meaning in the midst of suffering
+Meaning in the midst of suffering

-No one is asking you to be happy about the severity of suffering experienced by many at the hands of others.
-You do not have to accept it.
-It is important to do whatever you can in your sphere in influence to make the world a better place.
-However, mentally taking on the totality of the misery of the world and remaining upset about it is another way of remaining a victim.
-You life energy is diminished and the net result is that you are not able to be a source of light to those close to you.
+No one is asking you to be happy about the extreme suffering experienced by many at the hands of others.
+You don’t have to accept it.
+However, it is important to do whatever you can within your power to make the world a better place.
+Mentally taking on the totality of the misery of the world and remaining upset is common way of remaining in the victim role.
+Your life energy is diminished and the net result is that you are not able to be a source of light to those close to you.